I Hated Black And White Movies Movie reviews from a film ignoramus turned fanatic.

 Junior: I’ll say.
 I had two ponies drowned under me.

-All of Wilder’s movies accentuate the writing with their tight plots and memorable dialogues.
-And the ending of the film is one of the funniest and most memorable lines ever made.
+All of Wilder’s movies accentuate their writing with tight plots and memorable dialogue.
+And the ending of the film features one of the funniest and most memorable lines ever.
 I do not believe in spoilers, but hearing and seeing it for the first time seemed like a cathartic experience, so I urge you to experience it yourself.
+Some endings explain why cinema exists.

 References